If you have young children, try these simple yet thoughtful Martin Luther King Jr Day activities.

 - If you are a fellow blogger and would like to include this activity on your own blog/site, please do feel free to include ONE photo with the watermark included, and one direct link to this post.

-What are you and/or your children doing to commemorate Martin Luther King Jr. Day?
+Are you doing any Martin Luther King Jr. Day activities?
 Are you doing any community service projects or other activities?